OlympusDAO-Education/Documentation/using-the-website/bonds.md

 # Bonds

-Bonds allow users to buy OHM from the protocol for a discount by trading it for liquidity \(SLP Tokens\).
-Bonds take roughly 15 epochs to vest; during that period, the OHM the user is due is  slowly released to them.
-Bonds help the protocol accumulate and lock liquidity.
+Bonds allow users to buy OHM from the protocol by trading it for DAI or previously staked liquidity \(SLP Tokens\).
+Bonds are sold at a discount and take roughly 15 epochs to vest (ca 5 days);
+The bonded OHM is released to the user linearly during the vesting period.
+Bonds help the protocol accumulate and lock in reliable liquidity.

 ## How to Bond

+DAI Bonds: You can purchase bonded OHM using DAI.
+Go to our [website](http://olympusdao.finance/#/bond) and make sure "Bond" is selected.
+Type in the amount of DAI that you would like to bond, then click "Approve" and sign the transaction.
+As it is finished, make sure you enter the same amount of DAI an click Bond, then sign the transaction.

-First, go to Sushiswap and add liquidity.
-If you do not know how to do so, there is a good guide here.
-Next, come to our [website](http://olympusdao.finance/#/bond).
-Make sure "Bond" is selected.
-Type in the amount of SLP you would like to bond, then click Approve and sign the transaction.
-Next, click Bond and sign that transaction. **Please note that bonding takes two transactions; approve and bond.**
+SLP Bonds: In order to pay for the bond you need a corresponding amount of SLP tokens to pay with and you can get them from Sushiswap.
+If you are unfamiliar with the process, there is a good guide here.
+Next, come to our [website](http://olympusdao.finance/#/bond) and make sure "Bond" is selected.
+Type in the amount of SLP that you would like to bond, then click "Approve" and sign the transaction.
+As it is finished, make sure you enter the same amount of SLP an click Bond, then sign the transaction.
+**Please note that bonding takes two transactions; approve and bond.**

 ## **How to Redeem**